ozguryazilimas/wp-postane/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.13.0 =
+* New feature: New filter hook `relevanssi_phrase` filters each phrase before it's used in the MySQL query.
+* New feature: Relevanssi can now add Google-style missing term lists to the search results.
+You can either use the `%missing%` tag in the search results breakdown settings, or you can create your own code: the missing terms are also in `$post->missing_terms`.
+Relevanssi Premium will also add "Must have" links when there's just one missing term.
+* New feature: New filter hook `relevanssi_missing_terms_tag` controls which tag is used to wrap the missing terms.
+* New feature: New filter hook `relevanssi_missing_terms_template` can be used to filter the template used to display the missing terms.
+* New feature: New function `relevanssi_get_post_meta_for_all_posts()` can be used to fetch particular meta field for a number of posts with just one query.
+* New feature: New filter hook `relevanssi_post_author` lets you filter the post author display_name before it is indexed.
+* Changed behaviour: `relevanssi_strip_tags()` used to add spaces between HTML tags before stripping them.
+It no longer does that, but instead adds a space after specific list of tags (p, br, h1-h6, div, blockquote, hr, li, img) to avoid words being stuck to each other in excerpts.
+* Changed behaviour: Relevanssi now indexes the contents of Oxygen Builder PHP & HTML code blocks.
+* Changed behaviour: Relevanssi now handles synonyms inside phrases differently.
+If the new filter hook `relevanssi_phrase_synonyms` returns `true` (default value), synonyms create a new phrase (with synonym 'dog=hound', phrase `"dog biscuits"` becomes `"dog biscuits" "hound biscuits"`).
+If the value is `false`, synonyms inside phrases are ignored.
+* Minor fix: Warnings when creating excerpts with search terms that contain a slash were removed.
+* Minor fix: Better Ninja Tables compatibility to avoid problems with lightbox images.
+* Minor fix: Relevanssi did not work well in the Media Library grid view.
+Relevanssi is now blocked there.
+If you need Relevanssi in Media Library searches, use the list view.
+* Minor fix: Relevanssi excerpt creation didn't work correctly when numerical search terms were used.

 = 4.12.5 =
 * Changed behaviour: `relevanssi_excerpt_custom_field_content` now gets the post ID and list of custom field names as a parameter.
 * Minor fix: Makes sure Relevanssi options are not wiped when the free version is deleted while Premium is active.